AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Templates.md

 (e.g. `void swap<int>(a, b)`).
 You can leave the compiler to imply the datatypes, but including the type helps code readability.

 Interestingly enough, the type-specific versions of templated function/class do not exist until used in the program, which is when the compiler creates them.
-To test this, make a syntax error in a templated function and compile the program without using it.
-The program will compile just fine.

 ## Templated Functions
 An example of a templated function.